Signs Of Substance Abuse

 Substance Abuse Detox

-Detox is the process of clearing the body of all addictive substances.
+A substance abuse disorders detox is the substance abuse treatment process of clearing the body of all addictive substances.
 Individuals with substance use disorder can detox at a treatment facility.
 While in the care of professionals, these individuals can receive care to help minimize their withdrawal symptoms, manage their cravings, and handle any health problems that develop.
 When detox is completed, individuals can decide if they will continue their care with further therapy.

 Substance Abuse Therapy

 Rather than seeing a therapist on a weekly basis, those with substance use disorder tend to require more of a hands-on approach than those with other mental health conditions.
 Therefore, individuals can participate in inpatient, outpatient, intensive outpatient programming, or partial hospitalization programming based on their needs.
-Within those programs, they are likely to engage in the following therapies proven to help treat substance use disorders:
+Within those programs, they are likely to engage in the following methods of addiction psychiatry proven to help treat substance use disorders:

 - Cognitive behavioral therapy (CBT)